chinsano/phoTool/web/README.md

 ## Status

-**Phase 6A (Current)**: Workspace scaffolding - dependencies and Vite setup will be added in Phase 6B.
+**Phase 6A (Completed)**: Workspace scaffolding completed - dependencies and Vite setup will be added in Phase 6B.

+### ✅ Completed in Phase 6A
+- Workspace directory structure created
+- `package.json` with workspace configuration (no dependencies yet)
+- `tsconfig.json` extending base config with path aliases for `@shared/*`
+- `.gitignore` for node_modules and dist
+- Workspace detection verified
+- Path aliases tested and working

 ## Planned Features